Late 1950s - late 1980s

-Loans were repaid to the community lenders, and a new organisation - Tarbert Castle Trust (TCT), a SCIO - was formed to take over the Castle, to ensure its security in community ownership.
+Loans were repaid to the community lenders, and a new organisation - Tarbert Castle Trust (TCT), classed as a Scottish Charitable Incorporated Organisation (SCIO) - was formed to take over the Castle, to ensure its security in community ownership.
 The TCI volunteers, together with their tools and equipment, were absorbed into this organisation.
-Those volunteers, as well as continuing on site operations, play a major role in future developments.
+Those volunteers, as well as continuing on site operations, were to play a major role in future developments.
 Interpretation panels were permanently installed, with small signage around the site naming visible features.
-It was becoming obvious that visitor numbers were increasing and, for the first time, these were monitored with people counters, which recorded 15,000 that year.
+It was becoming obvious that visitor numbers were increasing and, for the first time, these were monitored with people counters, which recorded 15,000 visits during 2012.

 The community-owned area includes marshy ground to the south east, behind the Scheduled site, and volunteer work commenced on the reclamation of this by creating a Community Woodland, which includes a wildlife pond creating diverse habitats.
-In preparation for future archaeological exploration, Roddy Regan, our consultant archaeologist, prepared a desk-based assessment of known facts about the castle, and a full non-invasive survey of the site.
-This document can be downloaded from the Archaeology page of this website.
+In preparation for future archaeological exploration, Roddy Regan, our consultant archaeologist, prepared a desk-based assessment of known facts about the castle, and a full non-invasive survey of the site (see document on the Archaeology page of this website).........

-A new path is planned in the woodland and further trees planted.
+A new path is planned in the woodland, and further trees will be planted.